List of Softball Skills

 Softball Fielding Skills

-Just like throwing, catching is another crucial defensive skill no matter what position you play on the field.
-In the outfield, you have to be especially good at catching high fly balls.
+Just like throwing, catching is another crucial defensive skill, no matter what position you play on the field.
+In the outfield, you have to be especially good at catching high-fly balls.
 In the infield, you have to be able to catch short throws from other infielders, especially at first base.
 The position where catching is most important is aptly named catcher.
 There, in a squat, you have to catch fast pitches from your pitcher.

 Pitching is the most important skill that is not one of the “five tools.”
 Pitching is a very technical skill reserved for only one player on the field.
 Pitching is different from throwing in softball because it is done in an underhand motion.
 To improve pitching, you have to practice a lot.
 There are various drills as well, but the most important thing is to pitch frequently and take care of your shoulder strength.
+It is also important to know what types of pitches to use when, which is typically decided by the catcher.,

 Softball Batting Skills